 Guiding goes hand-n-hand with the mount and for this I use an Astromania 60mm guide scope and a Zwo ASI120C-S camera.
 These sit on top of the scope and are used to find a star to "lock on" and send signals to the mount to follow that star with accuracy of less that 1 pixel of deviation.

-The last major piece of equipment I use is a ZWO Electronic Auto Focuser.
+When it comes to focusing my image train, I use is a ZWO Electronic Auto Focuser.
 Using the telescope and camera my imaging software will measure the stars diameter to ensure the images are in focus.
 If they are not, then the EAF will adjust the focuser on the telescope automatically to ensure every image is as sharp as possible.